gayanvirajith/gayanvirajith.github.io/_posts/2014-11-17-enable-ssh-secure-shell-in-ubuntu.md

 of the SSH connectivity tools developed by the OpenBSD Project.

 To to do that, press **Ctrl + Alt + T** on your keyboard to open the terminal.
-When it opens, issue the following commands below to install `ssh server`.
+When it opens, issue the following commands below to install `openssh-server`.

 {% highlight sh %}
   sudo apt-get update && apt-get install openssh-server